SureshRoshi/Resume-ChatBot/README.md

 # BROWN SAGAN ML2021

 ## CONTRIBUTORS:
-- 18PA1A05F2 - SURYA VAMSI
+- 18PA1A05F2 - S.SURYA VAMSI CHAKRADHAR
 - 18PA1A05F1 - V.SRUTHI
 - 19PA1A0218 - D.SURESH ROSHI

-### Resume Building ChatBot , Turn your CV into a conversation.
+## Resume Building ChatBot , Turn your CV into a conversation.

 With the help of Resume Building ChatBot you can build your own CV just simply by conversation with our bot instead of spending hours in websites .
 With the bot interface and the smooth UI makes it effortless to create your CV by your own.